AndreyKoudr/EarthSurface/README.md

   The HGT files are zipped and ESRI files are zipped as well (three files in a zip).
 A HGT file structure is simple - it contains 1201 x 1201 elevation points in 2-byte signed integers.
 An ESRI file is more compilicated - a zip contains three files.
 The ESRIFile class extracts this data into groups of points organised as lat,lon and height.
+Each file covers area of 1 x 1 degree and is named after lat/lon of its lower left corner.

   The current code <B>does not reproduce underwater geometry</B> as it would require another ETOPO1 data which is not accessible by loading files, but only via user interface.
 I downloaded it